 The focus of the semester is on students demonstrating an overall view, independence and mastering of the core skills taught in the study programme.
 This is documented in the Bachelor project.
-The semester is supplemented by the PWE (Power Electronics and Electromagnetics) module as well as an optional profile subject.
-This provides students with theoretical insight that can be applied to the bachelor project and is a prerequisite for any further study.
+The semester is supplemented by two advanced modules: MCCOE6 (control Engineering) and MCAEM6 (Applied Electromagnetics) as well as an elective course.
+This provides students with theoretical insight that can be applied to the bachelor project and is a prerequisite for any further studies.